 After opening a topic or snippet, you can edit it or insert annotations as necessary.
 All changes are tracked and auto-saved as you work.
 In addition, other SMEs and authors can edit a file at the same time, so you will see their changes as well in real time.
 For details of the editor interface, see the Central online Help.

 Reviewer—Submit File A reviewer can return to a file in the Pending pane repeatedly over time to make changes to it.
-When the reviewer is finished working on a file and does not need to make any further edits, he or she clicks the Submit button on the Reviews page.
+When reviewers are finished working on a file and do not need to make any further edits, they click the Submit button on the Reviews page.
 See the Central online Help.